 Fig. 1.
-Bias and limits of agreement compiled from the selected 6 studies: Bias and 95% limits of agreement (hLOA, or half-width of the 95% LOA, defined as 1.96 SDbias) for RA-950 HU (left panel) and Perc 15 (right panel) both before (blue) and after (red) VA for selected studies (Table 1).
+Bias and limits of agreement compiled from the selected 6 studies: Bias and 95% limits of agreement (hLOA, or half-width of the 95% LOA, defined as 1.96 SDbias) for RA-950 HU (left panel) and Perc15 (right panel) both before (blue) and after (red) VA for selected studies (Table 1).
 The respective hLOAs are plotted as error bars.
 Study 3 reported RA -910 rather than RA-950.
 Studies 4, 5, and 6 did not perform VA for RA-950.
-Studies 4 and 6 did not report Perc 15 results.
+Studies 4 and 6 did not report Perc15 results.
 Meta-analysis was not performed for RA-950 after VA because there are only two data points (excluding study 3), and one of which (study 2) reported statistically insignificant improvement of precision as a result of VA.
-For Perc 15, meta-analysis was performed both before and after VA based on the 4 data points included.
+For Perc15, meta-analysis was performed both before and after VA based on the 4 data points included.